Picture This (band): 2018–present: Mdrn Lv and Life in Colour

 On 23 March 2018, Picture This released "This Morning".
 On 15 June 2018, they released "When We Were Young".
 On 17 October 2018, they announced their second album, Mdrn Lv, and released its lead single, "One Drink".
 Following the release, they also announced their second headline tour.
 On 7 December 2018, they released the second single from Mdrn Lv, "Everything or Nothing".
 The album was released on 19 February 2019, with a performance atop the Empire State Building in New York City.
 On 18 October 2019 they released their single "One Night".
 On 19 October they announced three concert dates in Ireland in Cork, Dublin and Belfast for June 2020.

 In June 2021, the band released their third studio album, Life in Colour, which includes the single "LA House Party".
 The album debuted at number 2 on the Irish Albums Chart.

+In October 2025, they released the song "Heart Over Head" with German musician JORIS, who published the song in German ("Herz Über Kopf") ten years prior with large success.